Rudra-Gupta15/Advance-device-recommendation-system/README.md

-# VersusTech | Smart Device Recommendation System 💻📱
+# Smart Device Recommendation System 💻📱

 VersusTech is a full-stack web application designed to simplify the electronics buying process.
 By leveraging a custom Python recommendation engine, it analyzes technical specifications (RAM, CPU, GPU) and budget constraints to provide users with tailored mobile and laptop suggestions.